rajrana1015/backend_challenge_spring_2024/README - Backend Challenge.md

    - Click on the "Delete" button next to the volunteer you want to delete.
    - Confirm the deletion when prompted.

-4. **Viewing All Volunteers:**
-   - Click on the "View All Volunteers" button on the home page to see a list of all volunteers.

 #### Conclusion:
 This document has provided detailed instructions on installing dependencies and running the Flask and PostgreSQL CRUD application.
 Follow the steps outlined above to set up and use the application successfully.